5.1 Running the Built-in Efficiency Testplan

 • First of all, this overview report includes a graph created by the Generate Efficiency Curves test and placed on the overview report with the PromoteGraph() function, as explained in 6.4.2 Promoting Graphs to the Overview Report.

-• Secondly, the efficiency curves differ from those in the sync-buck report since these curves are formed from data aggregated from each of the previous tests in this testplan.
+• Secondly, the efficiency curves differ from those in the sync-buck report since these curves are formed from the multi-step data created in the previous test of this testplan.
 Each point on the efficiency curve represents the efficiency measured during an individual POP simulation run.
 The actual curves were generated with the CreateXYScalarPlot() function, which is explained in 6.6.2 Using the CreateXYScalarPlot() Function.

 Note: Note: This particular model has efficiency curves dominated by resistive losses.
 If the model had incorporated switching and other AC losses, the efficiency curves would reflect those losses.